Mexico bank reform draft boosts authority over struggling banks

-MEXICO CITY (Reuters) - Mexican authorities could force asset sales and suspend bonuses at struggling banks in a bid to boost financial stability under a provision of a proposed banking reform obtained by Reuters.
+MEXICO CITY, April 22 (Reuters) - Mexican authorities could force asset sales and suspend bonuses at struggling banks in a bid to boost financial stability under a provision of a proposed banking reform obtained by Reuters.

 The measure is part of a wider reform aimed at boosting credit and easing legal pressures on banks in Latin America’s second biggest economy that is slated to be presented by centrist President Enrique Pena Nieto on Tuesday.